Insight • Search & content

 Original thought

-AI generates text by predicting the most likely next word based on patterns in training data.
-This means AI output gravitates toward consensus—the average of everything written on a topic.
-Original thought, by definition, deviates from consensus.
+AI generates text by predicting the most likely next word from patterns in training data.
+That pushes its output towards consensus - the average of what has already been written on a topic.
+Original thought does the opposite.

 Voice and personality

-Building real voices across your organization is the foundation of personal branding 2.0.
+Building genuine voices across an organisation is the basis of personal branding 2.0.

 Accountability

-When a named human author publishes a claim, they stake their reputation on it.
-This creates natural quality control: people are careful about what they say publicly because their name is attached.
+When a named human author makes a claim, they attach their reputation to it.
+That creates a basic quality check.
+People are more careful when their name sits on the page.
 AI-generated content has no such accountability, which is one reason audiences instinctively trust it less.

 The human-made content strategy